pepopowitz/doing-a-good-job/notes/05-10-make-it-say-nice-things.md

 ### Agenda

+1. Follow-up
+   1. Jon wtf is `cheddar`?
-1. Orient ourselves
+3. Orient ourselves
-2. Change the name of the extension (in manifest.json)
+4. Change the name of the extension (in manifest.json)
-3. Talk about how we're going to data-drive the messages
+5. Talk about how we're going to data-drive the messages
-4. Start data-driving the messages!
+6. Start data-driving the messages!
-5. Switch drivers!
+7. Switch drivers!
 Then smash some more 1s and 0s.
-6. Wrap it up
+8. Wrap it up
    1. What did we learn?